yousefelassal/quote-cron/README.md

 > Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

 > The lure of the distant and the difficult is deceptive.
 The great opportunity is where you are.

+> Don't believe what your eyes are telling you.
+All they show is limitation.
+Look with your understanding, find out what you already know, and you'll see the way to fly.